The Farmer Who Built Her Own Broadband

 Start as an agribusiness billionaire.

 Internet isn't the only choke hold business has on Americans.
 Some seed providers (who shall remain un-named by me, as I'm no fool and I don't want any more torts from that company) sues it's own customers, and even farmers that never used their seed.
-If a single seed blows over from another field and sprouts in your field, this company can (and does) sue the farmer down to his
+If a single seed blows over from another field and sprouts in your field, this company can (and does) sue the farmer down to his toenail lint.
+Then turns around and transfers the property to it's own farming conglomerate.
+Doesn't matter if they win, because in the long run that farmer they sued will likely end up bankrupt from the tort.

+Same thing is going on with chicken and hogs.
+You can't raise your own stock anymore, you have to buy it from the packers, buy the feed they demand from distributors they specify, then once mature, sell it to only the packer that you bought the livestock from, all at prices the conglomerate sets.

+If a farmer or rancher doesn't want to work that way, they are left with finding their own stock in a market that is all but dried up, and hope to sell on the spot export market because they won't be able to sell to national chains in the US.

 Re: (Score:3)